 Buy if: You want a great package with whirr-clicky electronic gear shifting

-Two new models recently popped up on Decathlon's website, the Van Rysel EDR CF and RCX CF. Decathlon is claiming a 1,020g frame and 340g fork in a size M for the new platform, which is respectably light.
+Decathlon offers a brace of off-road-capable carbon bikes in the Van Rysel EDR CF and RCX CF. Decathlon is claiming a 1,020g frame and 340g fork in a size M for the new platform, which is respectably light.

 The EDR designation suggests this bike sits at the top of the recently-launched Van Rysel endurance series, and that's how it's set up, with Shimano GRX 600 and 800 components in a 1 x 11 configuration.